Planning Your Visit

 Accessibility around the site

-The route covers the car park, Visitor Reception, shops, Restaurant and the garden entrance.
+The route usually covers the car park, Visitor Reception, shops, Restaurant and the garden entrance.
 This route does not go inside the garden.

-Yes, there are a select number of wheelchairs available to hire for free on site.
 These must be booked in advance.
 Visitors wishing to book a wheelchair ahead of their visit can do so by emailing sissinghurst@nationaltrust.org.uk or calling us on 01580 710700.

 There is uneven terrain around site, and a step free route around the garden, restaurant and shops.
 More information on this route can be obtained upon arrival at Visitor Reception or at the garden entrance.